henriquecholo/bootstrap-vs-foundation-talk/src/README.md

 ## Conclusion

-- *Chooise carefully* if you are going to use Frameworks
+- *Choose carefully* if you are going to use Frameworks
- - If so, you should check what you will really need for your project and which one is best for your purpoise (Features, Community, Mobile)
+ - If so, you should check what you will really need for your project and which one is best for your purpose (Features, Community, Mobile)
 - *Don't say that one is better then the other*
 - They are competing each other to create excellent options for UI developer, even on performance
  - *It's a healthy war for us*